Italy

 Bartolozzi finally managed to get a good burst into Blake’s Hurricane from below, wounding the pilot in the foot and setting fire to the fuel tank.
 Burned around the waist and legs, Blake was unable to climb out of his cockpit, so he turned his aircraft on its back and fell out at 700 feet.
 On landing by parachute he was almost immediately surrounded by ‘banda’, followed soon after by an Italian officer, and taken prisoner.
 Blake was removed to the airfield sick quarters where Sergente Strano just had been brought in.
 Blake was now in bad shape from his wounds and was later moved to the town hospital for more extensive treatment, as the wound to his foot was quite severe.
 He remained in the hospital for some time.

-On 2 February 1941 he claimed his third victory.
+On 2 February 1941 he claimed his third victory when he claimed Hurricane.

 This claim has not been possible to verify with Commonwealth records.